 teaser img

 Governance and technology for Data Access

-RIDLOP expands upon GESIS’ proven governance structures and technologies for data archiving and access.
+RIDLOP extends the established governance structures and technologies of GESIS for data archiving and access.

-A central component of RIDLOP is the Trusted Research Environment (TRE).
-It implements the internationally established Five Safes Framework (Safe Data, Safe Projects, Safe People, Safe Settings, Safe Outputs) and combines governance with a secure processing environment.
+At its core is the Trusted Research Environment (TRE), which operationalizes the internationally established Five Safes framework (Safe Data, Safe Projects, Safe People, Safe Settings, Safe Outputs) and combines governance with a Secure Processing Environment.

+teaser img